Westfield-Simulations/Neo-IMS/docs/intro.md

     - Deciding whether or not to load the VR version of Client Side scripts
     - Routing messages and signals from the server to devices
     - Sending messages and signals from devices to the server

-- **Devices**: This folder contains all Client Side scripts for the different devices.
+**Devices** for the client side are located *StarterPlayer.StarterPlayerScripts.IMSCDevices* This folder contains all Client Side scripts for the different devices.
 The ModuleScripts contained in this folder are automatically loaded by the **Loader** script on initialization.

-    - This folder also contains the subfolder “VR” for devices which require a different implementation in VR (i.e. switches and buttons)
+This folder also contains the subfolder “VR” for devices which require a different implementation in VR (i.e. switches and buttons)
 :::info
 VR Functionality is WIP!